bwilli08/SoccerElo/README.md

 Databases project for CPE 365.
 Using data from clubelo.com, create more advanced/useful queries related to club/nation/league elo.

+All date queries should be of the form DD/MM/YYYY.

 List of Queries (Michael)
 5) For Date X, return the top 32 teams
 6) For a given year, return top 32 teams to qualify for UEFA (sort ELOs